wolkenheim/thumbnail-generator/README.md

 replicas of your pod and either your kubernetes service for the deployment or Ingress load balancer makes sure the workload is distributed evenly on all pods.

 So a web server it is.
-Let´s build one.
+We are going to build one.
 What we need is a HandlerFunc that holds all logic which is mainly: parsing and validating the JSON request.
 Call process facade.
 Send back a response.
 There needs to be middleware as well to make sure the method is POST and the content is JSON.
 All this is basically "how to build a web server from scratch".
 If you have no clue what is going on here I recommend Alex Edward´s book "Let´s go".
 This is one of the best introductions to web development with Go.
 The first step is the server in main.go.
 Here a default router `http.NewServeMux()` is set and routes are added.
 The application has one route and needs additional liveness and readiness probes for kubernetes.
 The "create" route needs both middlewares we talked about.
 These are wrappers around the HandlerFunc.

 The process facade now is getting moved to the controller method.
 In this setup the request is parsed and the receiver immediately receives a response.
 The actual image processing is done in a Goroutine in the background.